 Each year, CDO requests information from alumni regarding their clerkships.
 Since 2006, these confidential comment surveys have been available to clerkship applicants online through the Career Management System (CMS).
 Applicants can review surveys from the previous seven years in CDO upon request.

 CDO maintains a database in the Career Management System (CMS) of current contact information which applicants can search and download as a spreadsheet.
 The spreadsheet can be used for cover letters and given to recommenders to use for their letters.

-Note: Alumni who are applying for judicial clerkships this year should contact CDO at 203-432-1676 or firstname.lastname@example.org for access to the CMS clerkship module and Clerkships organization.
+Note: Alumni who are applying for judicial clerkships this year should contact CDO at 203-432-1676 or email@example.com for access to the CMS clerkship module and the YLS Clerkships site in SharePoint.

 Mail Merge Templates

 CDO has created Word templates for YLS applicants and their recommenders to use in creating mail-merged cover letters or recommendation letters.
-YLS faculty and staff access their templates and instructions via YLS Inside.
-Students and alumni applicants access their templates and instructions, as well as templates and instructions for nonYLS recommenders, via CMS.
+YLS faculty and staff access their templates and instructions via the Clerkship Recommendation Resources page.
+Students and alumni applicants can access their templates and instructions, as well as templates and instructions for nonYLS recommenders, on the Clerkships site in Sharepoint.